Enterprise Connection Manager

 About the Prism Enterprise Hierarchy

-Prism is deployed in a hierarchy, or tree structure, with a single ROOT authority sitting at the top of the hierarchy (e.g., a server at headquarters).
-In less complex enterprises, individual stores can replicate data directly to the ROOT authority.
-In more complex enterprises (e.g., more than 100 stores), individual stores replicate data to an intermediate Point of Authority and the POA replicates data with the ROOT.
-Each server (except the ROOT) must join the enterprise through a Technician's Toolkit process.
+Prism is deployed in a hierarchy, or tree structure, with a single Root Authority (RA) at the top of the hierarchy (e.g., a server at headquarters).
+Each server (except the RA) must join the enterprise through a Technician's Toolkit process.
 This structured hierarchy enforces synchronization of data throughout the enterprise.
+Enterprises with more than 100 stores may benefit from an intermediate-level POA between the stores and RA.

 Enterprise Hierarchy Notes